IsaacDuff/fs-journal/quizzes/week01.md

 **9.** What three tags can be used to make lists (not list items)?
 <!-- enter you answer in the space below -->
 ```
+ul, ol and dl
 ```

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+Flex property allows you to dictate the length of objects that are d-flex'd
 ```

 **11.** What `CSS` properties affect the size of a box model?
 <!-- enter you answer in the space below -->
 ```
+height and width
 ```